attainu-falcon/falcon-course-module/README.md

 ## Assignments

-All the assignments are listed here - [assignments/README.md](assignments/README.md)
+All the assignments are listed here - [assignments](assignments)

+## Coding Challenges

+All the coding challenges are listed here - [coding-challenges](coding-challenges)

 ## Resources

-Links for downloads, tutorials, extra reading etc can be found here - [resources/README.md](resources/README.md)
+Links for downloads, tutorials, extra reading etc can be found here - [resources](resources)